eliranwong/wsl2/README.md

 # Alternative to X410 - VCXSRV (FREE)

 You may consider VCXSRV as an alternative to X410.
-In our testing, windowed apps work better in X410 due to its feature "DPI Scaling > High Qaulity".
-You don't need to install VCXSRV if you have X410 installed.

-It is not recommended to install VCXSRV via pengwin-setup.
+We do not recommended installing VCXSRV via pengwin-setup.

-Instead, we recommend to install VCXSRV via Windows PowerShell (Admin):
+Instead, we recommend installing VCXSRV via Windows PowerShell (Admin):
 [Reason: It is easier to use XLaunch from start menu for configuration.]

 > choco install vcxsrv